tychonievich/cs3330-s2022/markdown/cachesim2.md

     so I'd use `myLine.block[block_offset]` to get a particular byte out of it.
     Note that this array's length is determined by `c->block_bits`.

+How do I use `void readFromRAM(u64 address, size_t bytes, u8* data)`{.c}?
+:   1.
+Call it at most once per cache access
+        - only on a cache miss
+        - and only if `backing == NULL`, otherwise use `getBlock(backing, ...)` instead
+    2. With `bytes` being the number of bytes per block
+    3. And `data` being where you want to store the result -- i.e., `myline.block`
+    4. And `address` being the starting address of the block
+        - This is like the given address, except the unused and block offset bits are zero.

+How do I use `void writeToRAM(u64 address, size_t bytes, const u8* data)`{.c}?
+:   1.
+Call it at most once per cache access
+        - for write-through, immediately after modifying a block
+        - for write-back, immediately before evicting a dirty live line
+        - and only if `backing == NULL`, otherwise use `setBlock(backing, ...)` instead
+    2. With `bytes` being the number of bytes per block
+    3. And `data` being where you want to copy to RAM -- i.e., `myline.block`
+    4. And `address` being the starting address of the block
+        - This is like the given address, except the unused and block offset bits are zero.